shaunbennett/developer-rig/README.md

 * if you are struggling to get PubSub to work, assert that your EBS receives and extracts the channel name from the JWT sent by the Extension front end

 ## Using Local Mode
 Local Mode enables developers to run their extension projects against mock APIs and mock PubSub locally on their machine.
 Developers can start building extensions without having first gone through the Twitch Extension Developer onboarding.
-Additionally, it provides an ability to build integration tests against your extension via configurable responses to the mocks.
+Additionally, it provides an ability to perform integration tests against your extension via configurable responses to the Extensions Helper Library.
 The following sections will illustrate how to use Local Mode in the Rig.

 ### Using the Run List in the Rig
 The foundation of Local Mode is a JSON document called the "Run List".
 It provides developers the ability to trigger specific callback responses through the Extensions Helper Library.
 To your extension, it will appear like these have come from Twitch Extension APIs.

 When you get the Local Mode edition of the rig, it will contain a Run List pre-populated with mock responses.
 You'll be able to alter these responses by directly editing the document.

 When Local Mode is enabled, each extension view will have a dropdown that enables the developer to choose a response from the "Run List".
-When a response is selected, clicking the "Trigger" button will send it through the Extension Coordinator and it will pass through Helper to the extension code.
+When a response is selected, clicking the "Trigger" button will send it through the Extension Coordinator and it will pass through Helper to your extension code.

 Different views can be pointing at different places in the "Run List" at the same time.